ike10101/Git-parsers/README.md

 ## decompresser.py
-decompresser.py decompresses binary git object (tree/blob) files especially gotten from .git/index (and have been already downloaded locally to a designated directory).
+decompresser.py decompresses binary git objects (trees/blobs) files especially gotten from .git/index (and have been already downloaded locally to a designated directory).
+\n
 It would scan a specified directory/folder for git objects and overwrite any binary git object with the decompressed form of it.
 #### Usage and flags
 ```